 One of the more traditional specialty restaurants that worked for us was Jamie’s Kitchen – by celebrity chef Jamie Oliver.
-I am always a little leary about the speciality dining options, and whether they are actually kid friendly.
-Jamie’s Kitchen is a good speciality restaurant.
+I am always a little leery about the specialty dining options, and whether they are actually kid friendly.
+Jamie’s Kitchen is a good specialty restaurant.
 It had great Italian food.
 They offered a separate kids’ menu.
 And, they also have kid-friendly pasta options on the main menu.
 It was a reasonably laid back atmosphere.
 The wait staff interacted well with the kids.
 The restaurant’s location on the Central Park deck also provides an outdoor seating option.

 Like its sister ships, Harmony of the Seas has lots to offer family cruisers, particularly families sailing with young kids.
 But, noteworthy outstanding additions of the upgraded water play areas for little kids, the child climbing wall and the preschool size golf course can make this a really special sailing for your younger kids.